 Established businesses or non-EU companies registered via fiscal representative will be allocated a due date depending on their legal form and the first letter of the business name.

 Official information published by the authorities about due dates and VAT return obligations for established and non-established businesses can be found (in French) here.

 Regarding bank holidays in France, the authorities publish the applicable due dates every year.
-The following link provides the public holidays in a given year in France.
+The following link provides the 2021 due dates.

 Finally, EU businesses only supplying rental services of immoveable property that have opted to tax the property will need to file their VAT returns by the 24th of the month following the reporting period.

 French VAT Return Payments

 All VAT payments in France need to be made by direct debit.
 This system is called "telepaiements" and it's mandatory for all VAT registered businesses, including non-established companies in France.
 Only bank accounts opened in France or in one of the SEPA countries (except UK) are accepted.

 To set up the direct debit, the taxpayer needs to create an account in the tax authorities' portal.
 Once the account has been created and activated, the bank account details should be added to the following section.
 In the last step, you should get a direct debit mandate and have it signed by the legal representative and sent to your bank.

 Because payments are made via direct debit, there is no need to provide a reference, period or any other detail to the bank.
 The VAT payment will be instructed automatically by the system and linked to the submitted return.